MrVSiK/code-green/workshop/README.md

 ## Goals

-In this workshop, we will discuss *insert your topic*.
+In this workshop, we will discuss **about the complexities of agriculture and make a simple prediction about the optimum time to harvest crops**.

 | **Goal**              | *Predicting the optimum time to harvest crops using ML models trained by data captured by IoT devices*                                    |
 | ----------------------------- | --------------------------------------------------------------------- |